Novo Zvečevo

 Novo Zvečevo is a village in Požega-Slavonia County, Croatia.
 The village is administered as a part of the Brestovac municipality.
 According to national census of 2001, the population of the village is 27.
 The village is connected by the D69 state road.

+Climate

+Since records began in 1986, the highest temperature recorded at the local weather station was 37.2 C, on 18 July 2007.
+The coldest temperature was -24.0 C, on both 31 January 1987 and 9 February 2012.